 Latest Updates from Assemblymember Bloom

-SACRAMENTO – Legislation to expand insurance coverage for children’s hearing aids passed unanimously out of the Assembly Health Committee on Tuesday evening.
+SACRAMENTO – Today, legislation to expand insurance coverage for children’s hearing aids passed the Senate Health Committee.
 The measure, introduced by Assemblymember Richard Bloom (D – Santa Monica), would require health insurance plans to provide coverage for hearing aids and hearing aid services for children under 18 years of age.